dacr/scala-drools-dummy-project/README.md

    It will replace ECJ by Apache Janino, but you will have to provide the dependency yourself :
    "org.codehaus.janino" % "janino" % "2.5.16" (Use only this release,
-   at least up to Drools 6.1)
+   at least up to Drools 6.4.0.Final, to be check again later)